EthanR168/QuackNet/README.md

 # QuackNet

-The **QuackNet** is a python based library designed for building and training neural networks and convolutional networks from scratch.
+**QuackNet** is a python based building and training neural networks and convolutional networks entirely from scratch.
 It offers foundational implementations of key components such as forward propagation, backpropagation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or Pytorch

 ## Why this Library?